 Our Biopharma revenue currently primarily consists of research and development agreements with third parties that provide for up-front and milestone-based payments.
 We also enter into research and development agreements that do not include up-front or milestone-based payments and recognize revenue on these types of agreements based on the timing of development activities.
 Our research and development agreements may include more than one performance obligation.
 At the inception of the agreement, we assess whether each obligation represents a separate performance obligation or whether such obligations should be combined as a single performance obligation.
 The transaction price for each agreement is determined based on the amount of consideration we expect to be entitled to for satisfying all performance obligations within the agreement.
 We assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purposes of recognizing revenue.
 In agreements where we satisfy performance obligation(s) over time, we recognize development revenue typically using an input method based on our costs incurred relative to the total expected cost which determines the extent of our progress toward completion.
 As part of the accounting for these arrangements, we must develop estimates and assumptions that require judgment to determine the transaction price and progress towards completion.
 We review our estimate of the transaction price and progress toward completion based on the best information available to recognize the cumulative progress toward completion as of the end of each reporting period and make revisions to such estimates as necessary.
 Also, these research and development agreements may include license payments.
-We recognize revenue from functional license agreements when the license is transferred to the customer and the customer is able to use and benefit from the license.
-A functional license has significant standalone functionality because it can be used "as is" for performing a specific task.
+We recognize revenue from functional license agreements when the license is transferred to the customer is able to use and benefit from the license.
+A f

-We had contract assets of \$4.4 million and contract liabilities of \$0.9 million as of December 31, 2021.
+We had contract assets of \$5.7 million and contract liabilities of \$1.6 million as of March 31, 2022.
 For all periods presented, there was no revenue recognized in a reporting period from performance obligations satisfied in previous periods.